Vale Island, West Channel under evacuation order as waters rise around Hay River | CBC News

 A local state of emergency was declared around 1:30 a.m.

-Those leaving for higher ground are advised to register on the Hay River website.
+Those leaving for flood risk zones are advised to register on the Hay River website.

 Some of the accommodation options for those leaving include the RV Park at the Hay River Community Centre, for those who have access to an RV or camper.
 Power will be provided and there is no cost to those using the sites.